derubiops/HelloWorldDemo/ANSWERS.md

 - How long did it take to finish the test?

-  - I needed around 4 hours along two days.
+  - I needed around 5-6 hours along two days.
+Creating documentation with care is always time consuming :)

 - If you had more time, how could you improve your solution?